Pineapple Cookies & Pineapple Squares (2 Vintage Recipes)

-This page pairs two vintage pineapple favorites made with canned crushed pineapple: soft Pineapple Cookies and classic Pineapple Squares with an oatmeal crumble topping.
-Both are simple, pantry-friendly recipes with straightforward steps and familiar bake times.
+Two easy vintage pineapple recipes using canned crushed pineapple: soft, chewy Pineapple Cookies and classic Pineapple Squares with a buttery oatmeal crumble topping.

-Use the jump links below to go straight to the cookies or the bar-style squares—then finish with a quick pineapple baking FAQ at the bottom.
+Use the jump links below to go straight to the recipe you want.

 1 1/2 teaspoons vanilla